JBJamesBrownJB/nova-modelling/README.md

 This repository contains the tools and instructions for implementing the Nova modelling technique, a strategic approach for mapping complex SaaS systems.
 If you're not familiar with Nova modelling, please first read [the detailed blog post](https://example.com/nova-modelling) to understand its core concepts and benefits.

+## Model Fundamentals

+For a comprehensive overview of Nova modelling's theoretical foundations, key metrics, and strategic capabilities, please refer to our [Model Fundamentals](./model_fundamentals.md) document.

 ## Quick Overview

 Nova modelling uses a graph-based approach to visualize three key aspects of any system: